sourcery-ai-experiments/QuarticSDK/docs/source/basic.rst

 ~~~~~~~~~~~~~~~

 This method returns the list of context frames which are created using the assets
-that the authenticated user has access to.
+that the user has access to.
 The list of context frames are an
 object of type ``EntityList``.
 More details on the class is provided below.

 ::